 The SDGs are also economically sustainable in that they promote inclusive growth.
 An overall increase in a country’s wealth is a worthwhile goal, but the SDGs ask these questions: Who benefits, and is the average person in a country gaining from the growth, or are just a few wealthy people reaping all the rewards?
-The SDGs push for programs that specifically target marginalized social groups, which often include women, minorities, and disabled people.
+The SDGs push for programs that specifically target marginalized social groups, which often include women, ethnic and racial minorities, and people with disabilities.
 To be considered sustainable, development projects need to ensure equal opportunities for growth and eliminate discriminatory practices.

 The SDGs are interconnected.

 Rather than look at poverty in isolation, the SDGs focus on how improvements in one area can help others.
-For example, one way to improve gender equality is to install solar-powered street lights that stay on all night so that women feel safer walking home later in the evening, as is what happened in rural Lebanon.
+For example, one way to improve gender equality is to install solar-powered street lights that stay on all night so that women feel safer walking home later in the evening, a strategy used to support women in rural Lebanon.
 This small, environmentally friendly step has a ripple effect: Women who are able to extend their hours of activity outside the house past sunset have more opportunities to take night classes at university and improve their educational attainment.
 They can also work more flexible hours and avail themselves of new job opportunities.
 Programs that address inequalities end up helping everyone: the more citizens who are able to work, the larger an economy can grow.

 Instances of these interconnected methods can be seen in many places, and they often focus on environmentally sustainable methods of growth.
-In 2018, Peru’s environment ministry kicked off a project to combat the issue of giant garbage dumps and landfills that dominate the cityscape of Peru’s second-largest city, Arequipa.
-The strategy included setting up teams of volunteers who promote recycling through grassroots initiatives such as door-knocking in order to reduce the size of the landfills.
-These volunteers, mostly women from impoverished backgrounds, sort trash and recyclable material in the landfills and also sell crafts made from the recycled materials they collect.
-This program does not simply address the problem of expanding landfills; it does so in an environmentally friendly way, much more so than burning trash that releases greenhouse gases.
-One initiative can help progress toward a whole host of SDGs, including gender equality, work opportunities, responsible consumption and production, and a reduction in poverty.
+In 2018, Peru’s environment ministry kicked off a project to combat the issue of giant garbage dumps and landfills that dominate the cityscape of Peru’s second-most populous city, Arequipa.
+The strategy included setting up teams of volunteers who promoted recycling through grassroots initiatives such as door-knocking in order to reduce the size of the landfills.
+These volunteers, mostly women from impoverished backgrounds, sorted trash and recyclable material in the landfills and sold crafts made from the recycled materials they collected.
+This program did not simply address the problem of expanding landfills; it did so in an environmentally friendly way, much more so than burning trash that releases greenhouse gases.
+One initiative can encourage progress toward a whole host of SDGs, including gender equality, work opportunities, responsible consumption and production, and a reduction in poverty.